-Every student pursuing a PhD in Mechanical and Industrial Engineering must sit for the qualifying examination.
-The exam is used to assess the student's ability to think and learn independently, to critically evaluate current research work in the application domain, place research within a global and societal context and to use good judgment and creativity to determine appropriate directions for future research work.
+Every student pursuing a PhD in Electrical and Computer Engineering must sit for the qualifying examination.
+The exam is used to assess the student's ability to think and learn independently, to critically evaluate current research work in the area of focus, place research within a global and societal context, and to use good judgment and creativity to determine appropriate directions for future research work.
 The exam must be passed successfully before a student can progress to the second phase of the Ph.D. program.
 All work completed for the qualifying exam must be the individual effort of the student being examined.
 The only person to whom the student may speak regarding the exam is the program director.
 All other communication about the examination is prohibited for the duration of the examination period.

-- The qualifying exam is offered bi-annually, following the conclusion of the fall semester and conclusion of the spring semester. - Students intending to take the qualifying examination must register to take the exam by submitting a form to the program director no later than 1 April for the June qualifying exam and December 1 for the January qualifying exam. - A student who registers for the exam but does not complete the exam will be assigned a "failure" for the exam. - The exam must be completed before the beginning of the third year of study, or the student will be excused from the program. - Students may attempt the exam a maximum of 2 times, once after the first year and once after the second year. - Students who are unable to take the Qualifying Exam for reasons beyond their control should contact the program director.
+- The qualifying exam is offered bi-annually, following the conclusion of the fall semester and the conclusion of the spring semester. - Students intending to take the qualifying examination must register to take the exam by submitting a form to the program director no later than April 1 for the June qualifying exam and December 1 for the February qualifying exam. - A student who registers for the exam but does not complete the exam will be assigned a "failure" for the exam. - The exam must be completed before the beginning of the third year of study, or the student will be excused from the program. - Students may attempt the exam a maximum of two times, once after the first year and once after the second year. - Students who are unable to take the Qualifying Exam for reasons beyond their control should contact the program director.

-The qualifying examination is based upon the student's critical evaluation of current research related to an Application Domain of the PhD in Mechanical and Industrial Engineering program.
+The qualifying examination is based upon the student's critical evaluation of current research related to the student's area of focus within the PhD in Electrical and Computer Engineering program.
 The exam proceeds as outlined here:

-- The examining committee will provide each student with three unique and substantive peer reviewed journal research articles that have been published within 2.5 years prior to the exam date. - The student will be given one day (work day) to select one of the articles as the subject matter for his/her exam. - The student will be given nominally three weeks to independently review the selected article and all material relevant to the article. - The student must prepare a written evaluation report of the article and make an oral presentation to the examining committee.
+- The examining committee will provide each student with three unique and substantive peer reviewed journal research articles that have been published within two and a half years prior to the exam date. - The student will be given one work day to select one of the articles as the subject matter for their exam. - The student will be given nominally three weeks to independently review the selected article and all material relevant to the article. - The student must prepare a written evaluation report of the article and make an oral presentation to the examining committee.